 "So I'm like, 'What do I do?'
 I snap a few photos, and it comes even closer.
 It's not even swimming any more; it's just kind of stopped in front of me with its body half-cocked.
 I'm like, 'Oh, I'm so dead.'
 I'm so nervous at that point that I'm breathing super-rapidly and fast, and my heart's going crazy, and I can see it changing its mannerisms, which shows me that this thing is definitely afraid of me.

-"It kept getting closer and closer, until it was about six feet away from me, its mouth as wide as my desk.
-I just kept thinking about what my friends and the biologists that I've worked with have told me: 'Just stand your ground.'
+"It kept getting closer and closer, until it was about six feet [1.82m] away from me, its mouth as wide as my desk!
+I just kept thinking about what my friends and the biologists that I've worked with had told me: 'Just stand your ground.'
 Prey runs away, so if you just stay there and stand your ground, keep eye contact going, you’ll be fine.
-Which is easier said than done when you're standing in front of a 15ft great white shark.
+Which is easier said than done when you're standing in front of a 15ft [4.5m] great white shark.

 "I just grabbed onto the side support of the cage and swung out with my camera towards the shark, to move as close as I could to it, and tapped it on the nose with the camera.
-It took everything I could do to make this motion because I was so scared, but then it didn’t even startle.
-It was like: 'Oh, OK, you're not what I thought you might be, so I'm out of here,' and it slowly swam away.
+It took everything I could do to make this motion because I was so scared, but it proved to be quite simple.
+The shark was like: 'Oh, OK, you're not what I thought you might be, so I'm out of here,' and it slowly swam away.
 That was it."

 "That one moment really changed my mentality towards sharks.
-I'd always had a healthy respect and a fear for them, but that took the fear away.
+I'd always had a healthy respect for and fear of them, but that took the fear away.
 It's now simply a respect, and to try to understand as much as possible.

-"Great Whites can go from completely stealthy silence to a massive power house of energy.
+"Great whites can go from completely stealthy silence to a massive power house of energy very quickly.
 It's unreal how fast they are and how they can get their entire body out of the water with a few short flicks of their immense tail fins.
-Great whites are by far one of the most impressive sharks I've ever seen.
+Great whites are by far the most impressive sharks I've ever seen.

 "What stands out is their sheer power.
-I'd say the big ones can be compared to a small or even mid-sized car when they are coming straight towards you and you see those two pectoral fins off to either side, like massive wings.
-It's hard to remain calm and collected when they are coming straight towards you, but you really have no choice as they will do what they want at that point.
+I'd say the big ones can be compared to a small or even mid-sized car when they're coming straight towards you and you see those two pectoral fins off to either side, like massive wings.
+It's hard to remain calm and collected when they're coming straight towards you, but you really have no choice, as they'll do what they want at that point.
 It all comes down to trust."

 6. Respect their environment

-"Other than that, plastics and pollution of all kinds is the next biggest threat to them if not on par with the overfishing.
-They can’t escape whats going on.
+"Other than that, plastics and pollution of all kinds are the next biggest threats to them, if not on par with the overfishing.
+They can’t escape what's going on.
 They live immersed in water and if that water is full of pollution, plastics, chemicals and mercury then they have no way out.
 It's so incredibly sad.
 If nothing changes, then within 20 years even seeing a shark will be extremely rare."